 Further examples are included in the Case Studies section on this page.

 LGA support offer

-'Taking the lead' sets out a seven-point support offer that the LGA is making on a free of charge and or subsidised basis to enable councils to exploit the opportunities that this new approach to improvement provides.
+The LGA is making available a range of support on a free of charge and or subsidised basis to enable councils to exploit the opportunities that this new approach to improvement provides.

 Councils are encouraged to consider how they might take advantage of this seven-point offer, although we do expect that the sector will take steps to enhance the way they are locally accountable.
 In addition, councils will continue to support each other through, for example, the use of peers.
 Through our offer, we will provide approaches to help councils with these objectives.
 We will also ensure that inspection does not creep back by keeping an overview of the performance of the sector and the wider regulatory regime.

 Accessing support: the role of the LGA Principal Advisers